Nueva Ecija: Education

 Nueva Ecija hosts several prominent educational institutions that serve as major centers of learning in Central Luzon.

 The Central Luzon State University, located in the Science City of Muñoz, is one of the country’s leading state universities known for its programs in agriculture, fisheries, and science and technology research.
 The Nueva Ecija University of Science and Technology, with its main campus in Cabanatuan City, offers a wide range of undergraduate and graduate programs in engineering, education, and information technology.

 The province is also home to Wesleyan University Philippines, a private Methodist university in Cabanatuan City.
-Other notable institutions include Araullo University and the College of the Immaculate Conception, one of the oldest Catholic educational institutions in the province.
+Other notable institutions include Araullo University, the largest private university in the Province with three campuses, and the College of the Immaculate Conception, one of the oldest Catholic educational institutions in the province.

+Two extra universities are the Polytechnic University of the Philippines in Cabiao, and Our Lady of Fatima University in Cabanatuan City.